 A couple of years ago, my aunt, Eva, who was in her 80’s, was not feeling well.
 A dear cousin went to visit and took her to the doctor.
 While there, they discovered she had cancer.
-Our hearts sunk.
-My aunt never had children, and so the neighbor had been checking on her.
+Our hearts were broken.
+My aunt never had children.
+Her neighbors had been checking on her.
 My cousin stayed for the duration–taking her to get her hair done, preparing meals, and sharing memories, hope, strength, and tales from the past.
 Time went by, and she grew weaker.
-One night as I was crying over her, my husband looked at me and said, “do you want me to drive you to Michigan,” Yes!
+One night as I was crying over her, my husband looked at me and said, “do you want me to drive you to Michigan?”

-Sadly, my Aunt never really spoke again, but those few words were worth the trip a thousand times over.
+Sadly, my aunt Eva never spoke again, but those few words were worth the trip a thousand times over.
 I kept thinking, “One day my mom and her three sisters and me will be at a banquet table, and we will all be together again.”

-Another dear cousin and her little girl came and stayed with us massaging my aunt Eva’s feet with oils and moistening her dry lips with a sponge.
-We sang to her and told her stories.
+Another dear cousin and her little girl came and stayed with us.
+They massaged my aunt Eva’s feet with oils and moistening her dry lips with a sponge.
+We all sang to her and told her stories.
 We prayed and reminisced about days gone by–days we can never get back.
-And we were there when my Aunts spirit left this world.
+And we were there when my aunts spirit left this world for another.
+Whoosh!

 I started thinking about how blessed I was to have been there for that moment, how these hands got to be a part of comforting my mom’s sister, and about all the people who do that daily because they work as caregivers.